droglenc/NCMTH107/modules/Probability_CE1.md

 ## People in Car
 <img src="zimgs/carpooling.jpg" alt="car pooling" class="img-right">
 A study of rush-hour traffic in San Francisco counted the number of people in a car entering a freeway at a suburban interchange.
 Suppose that, in the population, this count has a mean of 1.5 people with a standard deviation of 0.75.
+For each question below identify (a) the distribution that would be used to answer the question, (b) specific characteristics of the required distribution, (c) whether the question can be answered or not, and (d) if appropriate, the answer to the question.

 1. Do you expect this count to follow a normal distribution?
 What are two pieces of evidence to support your answer?
 1. What is the probability that a random sample of 40 cars will have a mean number of passengers of less than 1.2?